 The City of Vine and Wine, Bernkastel-Kues, is an absolute must-stop in the Mosel wine region.
 I highly recommend visiting the doctor first, Dr. Loosen.
 These vineyards have been family-owned for 200 years and have produced world-famous and award-winning Rieslings.
 The winery itself sits right on the banks of the river with a stunning backdrop of rolling hills filled with hundreds of rows crawling with the best grapes in the region.
 This winery loves visitors and hosts tastings but you have to book ahead of time.

 A ten-minute drive west along the Mosel will take you to Max Ferd.
 Richter Winery.
 It’s another picture-perfect vineyard on the banks of the river.
 Founded in 1680, this winery has been in the family for ten generations spanning 300 years.
 Turning good grapes into fine wine is a dominant gene passed on through the years.
 While they are well known for their Rieslings, keep an eye out for their “Eiswein.”
 No, it’s not a wine slushie but it’s okay if that’s where your mind went.
 This is a sweet dessert wine made from grapes frozen while on the vine.
 You can enjoy a tasting on-site or order from their online store.

-I think we can all agree 2020 has been a very tough year.
-But it’s put a lot of things in perspective.
 While we may not be able to stand amongst gobs of people surrounding tourist attractions like the Eifel Tower or the Colosseum, we can, however, share a glass of fine Riesling with family and friends, toasting six-feet apart with wine grown in the Pfalz’ backyard.